uaf-arctic-eco-modeling/dvm-dos-tem/README.md

 -----------
-This project is maintained using Git (an open source distributed version control system) and github (a web service that provides hosting for code projects and has tools and idioms for collaborative working on code-related projects.
+This project is maintained using Git (an open source distributed version control system) and github (a web service that provides hosting for code projects and has tools and idioms for collaborative working on code-related projects).

 This project is maintained using the "Fork and Pull" workflow.
 Following are several common use-cases: